Feature Articles: Budgeting & Saving

 Reusing school supplies

 Getting kids involved can help them understand how reusing supplies is resourceful and how it can be good for the family financially.
 You can also talk about trade-offs and how decisions impact the family in different ways.
-For example, if your youth reuses a backpack from last year, what can the family do with the money that was saved?
-Can you use it for a fun activity during the year instead, such as roller skating, going out to eat or buying something for another family who might have special needs?
+For example, if your child reuses a backpack from last year, what can the family do with the money that was saved?
+Can you use it for a fun activity during the year instead such as roller skating, going out to eat or buying something for another family who might have special needs?
 Going through this process can help youth get a better idea of costs and how they can be a part of the decision-making process.

 Spiral and composition notebooks

 Tear out used pages.
 Some children only use a few pages out of several notebooks, which leaves a large part of the notebooks with good, useable pages.
 To spruce it up, decorate the cover with stickers and duct tape to create a “new” one-of-a-kind notebook.